This is how much money you need to make to live alone in Calgary

 Ever had dreams of living on your own in the big city?
-Well, a new report shows just how much it costs to live alone in Calgary.
+Well, an online platform shows just how much it costs to live alone in Calgary.

 - You might also like: